-P age

-A. Introduction 1.
-Why This Booklet?

-Words and Acronyms .
-6

-В. The Citizen-Board Member (CBM)

-The Chosen One The Shaky Halo The Guiding Light The Group Upstairs Thou Shall Not Sin .
-7 .
-8 .
-8

-C. The Merry-go-Round Starts

-The Name Types of Park Rec Boards Why Do We Have Boards?
-The Ideal Board .
-9 .10

-D. Board Member Basics
+A 1 1 1 1 i uge A. Introduction Why This Booklet?
+Words and Acronyms The Park Rec Jungle 6 B. The Citizen-Board Member (CBM) 1.
+The Chosen One 2.
+The Shaky Halo 3.
+The Guiding Light 4.
+The Group Upstairs 5.
+Thou Shall Not Sin C. The Merry-go-Round Starts 1.
+The Name 2.
+Types of Park Rec Boards 3.
+Why Do We Have Boards?
+4. The Ideal Board D. Board Member Basics 1.
 How Do You Get To Be One?
-How Big Are Park Rec Boards?
-How Long Are Terms of Office?
-Re-Appointment or Re-Election Who Gets Paid What?
-Nepotism Perks and Freebies .11 .11 .11 .11

-E. Board Meeting Preparation

-New CBM Orientation .
-13 .
-13 .
-13

-F. The Board Meeting

-The CBM Authority at Board Meetings

-Stick to Agenda or Why Have One Exaggeration in Speech Meeting Discussions Learn By Asking The Chairman's Problems .
-15 .
-16 .
-16
+2. How Big Are Park Rec Boards?
+3. How Long Are Terms of Office?
+4. Re-Appointment or Re-Election 5.
+Who Gets Paid What?
+6. Nepotism 7.
+Perks and Freebies E. Board Meeting Preparation New CBM Orientation Basic Material for Meeting It's A Job and Requires Work You Need to Know Quickly Tired Eyeballs F. The Board Meeting The CBM Authority at Board Meetings Length of Meetings Stick to Agenda or Why Have One Exaggeration in Speech Meeting Discussions Learn By Asking The Chairman Problems